 Camp Chef Explorer 2-Burner Stove

 Pros: High output 30,000 BTU per burner.
 Large cooking area.
 Lightweight.
 Great value!

 Cons: Windscreens could be larger.
 No auto ignition.

 The Camp Chef Explore is a well made high quality and high output portable stove.
 At 28 lbs you can really transport this stove easily and have the ability to cook a lot of food at once.
 You can fit two large frying pans on the 448 square inch cooking surface.
 You can also use a variety of accessories like a griddle.
-Unfortunately it doesn’t come with automatic ignition but we don’t think thats such a big deal considering how much you are getting for such a great price.
-The Explore is our #2 Winner because its not the most portable and doesn’t have auto-ignition.
+Unfortunately it doesn’t come with automatic ignition but I don’t think thats such a big deal considering how much you are getting for such a great price.
+The Explorer is my #2 Winner because its not the most portable and doesn’t have auto-ignition.

 Coleman Perfect Flow Grill Stove